BrynBing/SpendWise/Function_Description.md

 - The system shall deny access, shows an error pop up message with "invalid credentials", and prompts for retry when invalid credentials are entered.

-- The system shall sent the user an email verification to reset user's password, when "Forgot Password" is selected.
+- The system shall take users to reset password security questions to reset user's password, when "Forgot Password" is selected.

 - The system shall keep users signed in until they manually log out or their session expires.